FACULTY & RESEARCH

 Award Committee

-The award committee, which will consist of the previous two winners of the award and the associate dean for academic affairs, will identify and recommend award recipients to the Dean.
-Until such time as there are two award winners, the committee shall be comprised of the associate dean for academic affairs and two faculty committee chairs appointed by the dean.
+The award committee, which will consist of the previous two winners of the award will identify and recommend award recipients to the Dean.

 Past Recipients